What is pneumonia?

 - Anyone in an occupation that poses a risk

 Your doctor will be able to tell you if you’re at risk and are eligible for an NHS pneumonia vaccine.
 You can also receive our pneumonia vaccine, Prevenar 13, for an added layer of protection.

 Can children have the pneumococcal vaccine?

-We won’t be able to vaccinate children and babies at our pharmacies, however babies born on or after 1st January 2020 will have the vaccine as part of their routine childhood vaccinations.
+We won’t be able to vaccinate children and babies at our pharmacies.
+However, babies born on or after 1st January 2020 will have the vaccine as part of their routine childhood vaccinations.

 Can I have the vaccine if I’m pregnant or breastfeeding?

 Sorry, we’re unable to give you the pneumonia vaccination if you’re pregnant or breastfeeding.
 You may want to ask your GP about the vaccine and whether you can have it once your baby has been born.

 According to the NHS, people living with diabetes in the UK, are recommended to have the pneumonia vaccine which is available on the NHS.
 Make sure to speak to your doctor or diabetic nurse about getting your pneumonia jab.